ethereumdegen/punk-forums/README.md

 - on place a new bid page, make links tt very bottom to etherscan
 - also on sell nft page above token id select

- -hide cancel bid if it is not you

 ### Development commands
 ```